umasubra/ExcelJsDocumentation/resources/range.md

 Parameter       | Type   | Description
 --------------- | ------ | ------------
 shift| String | Specifies which way to shift the cells.
-Can be one of the following: `Left` or `Up`.
+Possible values are: `Left` or `Up`.
 If this argument is omitted, Microsoft Excel decides based on the shape of the range.

 #### Returns